Home

 Join

-I actively look for new graduate students and postdocs every year, especially at the intersection of learning and control and in the broad area of smart grid markets and control.
-Info about applying and reaching out to me is here.
+I actively look for new graduate students and postdocs every year, especially at the intersection of learning and control and in the broad area online learning with applications to energy systems.
+Info about applying and reaching out to me can be found here.

 I am also always looking for undergraduate researchers both for research during the year and as part of the SURF and WAVE programs.
 More info about how to apply and reach out to me is here.